LLNL/blt/docs/tutorial/exporting_targets.rst

     # because the mpi target was marked exportable
     blt_export_tpl_targets(EXPORT example-targets)

-To avoid collisions with projects that import "example-targets", we can provide a namespace for the ``mpi`` target:
+To avoid collisions with projects that import "example-targets", it is recommended to provide a namespace for the ``mpi`` target:

 .. code-block:: cmake